serpentine-h2020/user-workshop-2022/README.md

     1. Open your terminal/command line/Anaconda prompt.
     2. Make sure the corresponding conda environment is activated by running `conda activate serpentine` in the terminal.
     3. Run `pip install PyThea==0.7.0` (Note that for Windows users, this unfortunately most probably will crash at the moment.)

+### Thursday
+- **WP4: In-situ shock acceleration**
+    1. [Download this file](https://github.com/serpentine-h2020/user-workshop-2022/archive/refs/heads/master.zip) and extract to a folder of your choice (or clone the repository https://github.com/serpentine-h2020/user-workshop-2022 if you know how to use `git`).
+    2. Open your terminal/command line/Anaconda prompt.
+    3. In the terminal, navigate to the downloaded (extracted) folder `shock_analysis`.
+    4. Make sure the corresponding conda environment is activated by running `conda activate serpentine` in the terminal.
+    5. Run `jupyter notebook`
+    6. Your standard web-browser should now open the Jupyter interface, where you can double click on the the corresponding folders and `.ipynb` files to launch them.